 If your child has a lot of blisters in their mouth, see if you can give them icecream.
 Otherwise, try giving acetaminophen.
 However avoid ibuprofen in chickenpox, as there are suspicions that it may increase the risk of bacterial infections in the blisters.
 Try everything you can think of to get fluid into your child.
 But if you do not succeed, seek the children’s emergency room.
 Visit with another adult so that one adult can stay outside with the child while the other can enter the hospital and sign up.
 You will be shown to a room where you are not at risk of infecting other children.

 Chickenpox virus is one of the most contagious viruses.
 The air in a room where a chickenpox disease has been, is considered contagious for a few hours afterwards.

-The chickenpox virus is pretty aggressive.
+The chickenpox virus is quite aggressive.
 A healthy well-fed child with a good immune system usually manages to keep the virus out of the brain and lungs.
 But a child with a compromised immune system (congenital or as a result of drug treatment) does not always manage to fight it off.

-Children with compromised immune systems who have not had chickenpox should therefore be treated with antiviral medications, sometimes even when they have been exposed to infection!
+Children with compromised immune systems who have not had chickenpox, should therefore be treated with antiviral medications, sometimes even when they have been exposed to infection!